Home

 The Roland Microcube is a very reliable portable guitar amp.
 The effects are great and it has quite a few top end features.

-It's loud for it's size and has a headphone jack for quiet times.
-A aux input for a CD/mp3/drum machine.
+It's loud for its size and has a headphone jack for quiet times.
+An aux input for a CD/mp3/drum machine.
 Seven amp models, six variable effects and delay/reverb.

 The Line 6 Micro Spider portable guitar amp is powered by 6 C batteries it is really equipped with some cool realistic amp models.
 Five to be exact.
 Clean, crunch, metal, insane and acoustic.
 A little bit of everything you could want.